MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_getvideodecoderconfig.md

-### -param UINT
+### -param Arg2

 #### - Index [in]

 The zero-based index of the video decoder configuration that is used for the specified operation.
-The display miniport driver specifies the maximum number of video decoder configurations that are required for the operation through a call to its <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_getvideodecoderconfigcount.md">GetVideoDecoderConfigCount</a> function.
+The display miniport driver specifies the maximum number of video decoder configurations that are required for the operation through a call to its <a href="https://msdn.microsoft.com/library/windows/hardware/hh451668">GetVideoDecoderConfigCount</a> function.

 #### - hDevice [in]